Hello, we are Michelle and Calvin.

 We have spent the last year settling into our small patch of land in the Annapolis Valley, Nova Scotia.
 The area has a wonderful mix of farms, orchards, vineyards, and agricultural businesses.
 We immediately felt welcomed by a supportive community and fell in love with the lush and varied geography of the region.

 Michelle enjoys encouraging the garden, field, and woods back to abundant health.
-She looks after the birds and the barn cats on the farm, and she’s always on the lookout for new spots to plant trees.
+She looks after the birds, chickens, and barn cats on the farm, and she’s always on the lookout for new spots to plant trees.
 She grew up hearing stories of her grandmother’s life as part of a family of fishermen near Ostrea Lake, and of her father’s childhood living on naval bases near Halifax.
 These strong family ties to Nova Scotia have created an unexpected sense of coming full-circle, and of returning home.
+She also sometimes paints – you can find her work at www.paintedstories.co.

 Calvin enjoys the challenges of starting up an agricultural business.
 He likes to spend time working with his hands in the field and in the workshop.
 He has a soft spot for mushrooms and has been caught scheming ways to incorporate them into production.